Frcsc/Kaya/README.md

 # Kaya Django Server

-This is a python based application that is intended to expose API endpoints for kaya.
-Django and Django REST framework (DRF) were used for this task.
-Django provides a custom command setup that can be extended to run custom commands and DRF is is a powerful and flexible toolkit for building APIs.
+This is a Python-based application intended to expose API endpoints for Kaya.
+Django and Django REST Framework (DRF) were used for this task.
+Django provides a setup for custom commands that can be extended to run various tasks, and DRF is a powerful and flexible toolkit for building APIs.

 ## Application Setup

-Copy the contents of `dev-example.env` and past them in a new file called `.env` in the root directory.
+Copy the contents of `dev-example.env` and paste them in a new file called `.env` in the root directory.
 The root directory is where `Pipfile.lock` and `Pipfile` are located.

-## Build and run the application with Docker or Native
+## Build and Run the Application with Docker or Natively

 First, make sure you are in the root directory.